drmartinezrabert/EcoSysEM/README.md

 > To open the links in a new tab: right click on the link + "Open link in new tab".

 ### :gear: Anaconda Python installation
 EcoSysEM platform is built up in Python.
-To execute this Python scripts is recommended the installation of **Anaconda**. **Anaconda Python** is a free, open-source platform that allows to write and execute code in the programming language Python ([Python Tutorial](https://docs.python.org/3/tutorial/index.html)).
-This platform simplifies package installation, managment and development, and alos comes with a large number of libraries/packages that can be you for your projects.
-To install **Anaconda**, just head to the [Anaconda Documentation website](https://docs.anaconda.com/free/anaconda/install/index.html) and follow the instructions to download teh installer for your operating system.
+To execute these Python scripts it is recommended to install **Anaconda**. **Anaconda Python** is a free, open-source platform that allows writing and execution of code in the programming language Python ([Python Tutorial](https://docs.python.org/3/tutorial/index.html)).
+This platform simplifies package installation, management and development, and also comes with a large number of libraries/packages that can be used for your projects.
+To install **Anaconda**, just head to the [Anaconda Documentation website](https://docs.anaconda.com/free/anaconda/install/index.html) and follow the instructions to download the installer for your operating system.

 [🔼 Back to **Contents**](#readme-contents)